gangasravani14/Angledetection/README.md

 4.Run the Angle Detection System:

 a.
 Execute the main script or application to run the angle detection system.
-This could be a Python script (e.g., main.py) or an executable file, depending on the project structure.
+This could be an executable file, depending on the project structure.

 b.If needed, pass any required arguments or parameters to the script, such as the input image or video source.

 5.Interact with the Angle Detection System:

-Once the angle detection
-system is running, interact with it based on its specific functionality and user interface.
 This could involve capturing images or video frames, processing them, and displaying the detected angles.

 * **Methodology:**